 Further tests for prostate cancer

-If results of the PSA test or the DRE are abnormal, your doctor will likely recommend a biopsy, where small samples of tissue are removed from the prostate and examined.
+If results of the PSA test or the DRE are abnormal, a urologist will likely recommend a biopsy, where small samples of tissue are removed from the prostate and examined.

 If cancer is diagnosed, other tests may be used to check the progression of the cancer, including: